Pinecrest High School

-Pinecrest High School (PHS) is a high school located in Southern Pines, North Carolina, United States.
-It is part of the Moore County School District, and was built in 1969.
+Pinecrest High School (PHS) is a high school located in Southern Pines, North Carolina, United States, built in 1969.
+It is one of three high schools in the Moore County School District.

 Pinecrest High School is ranked 105th within North Carolina.
-Students have the opportunity to take Advanced Placement coursework and exams.
-The AP participation rate at Pinecrest High School is 40%.
-The total minority enrollment is 38% and 24% of students are economically disadvantaged.
-Pinecrest High School is one of three high schools in Moore County Schools.
+Students are able to take Advanced Placement coursework and exams; the AP participation rate is 40%.
+The total minority enrollment is 38% and 24% of students are economically disadvantaged..

 History

-Pinecrest High School opened in 1969.
-Located just west of Southern Pines, Pinecrest represents the consolidation of seven high schools in southern Moore County and the merger of three administrative school units.
+Pinecrest High School opened in 1969, following the consolidation of seven high schools in southern Moore County and the merger of three administrative school units.

-On September 3, 1969, the Pinecrest student body of about 1,600 first gathered.
-Their day was not divided into the traditional six-period day.
-Instead, their computer schedules reflected the flexibility of twenty-one blocks of time called mods.
-They heard terms like team teaching, teacher assistants, media center, closed-circuit television instruction, and programmed instruction.
+On September 3, 1969, Pinecrest opened to its initial intake of around 1,600 students.
+Rather than the traditional six-period day, their schedules were divided into 21 blocks called mods.

-Pinecrest's physical plant was tailored for flexible scheduling, large and small group instruction, and independent study.
-The large, open classrooms could accommodate four small classes at a time or one large group of as many as two hundred students.
-Traditional study halls were replaced with learning labs.
-In each building a vending area that provided hot and cold foods replaced the traditional school cafeteria.

-The Pinecrest curriculum offered 83 courses the first year as well as extra programs for both remediation and enrichment.
-Pinecrest offered a full range of traditional high school sports.
-The athletic program was headquartered on campus, but many athletic events utilized the facilities at the feeder schools.
-The band program was organized before the school was opened.
-The Marching Band began the first year with twenty-five members.
-The choral organized the following year.

-When the school opened, its physical plant consisted of 3 two-story classroom buildings.
+When the school opened, its physical plant consisted of three two-story classroom buildings.
 In the spring of 1974, the music program moved into the newly completed music building.
-The cafeteria, also located in that building, began serving "a la carte" and regular type A school lunches.
 In the fall of 1974, Pinecrest played its first homecoming game on its own athletic field.
-An ultra-modern gymnasium was opened in 1975.

-The school finished construction on February 15, 1976.
-At that time, six and one-half years after it opened, the major facilities were completed.
+A new gymnasium was opened in 1975.
+The school finished construction of the major facilities on February 15, 1976.
 In addition to the classroom building, a music building, a cafeteria, a gymnasium and a football field, the plant included a baseball field, tennis courts, a student common building, and paved parking areas.